Low-Battery-Squad/eco395m-midterm/README.md

 ## 0. Instructions for Re-running the Code

-* To reproduce the results of our flight delay prediction analysis, follow the steps below:
+* To reproduce the results of our flight delay prediction analysis, follow the steps below:(这里改一下)

 **Data Collection**